 The Inkariy Museum, located in the Sacred Valley near Cusco, is an innovative facility dedicated to the education and celebration of Peru's diverse pre-Columbian cultures.
 This unique museum offers an educational experience that goes beyond traditional exhibitions by presenting detailed and realistic reconstructions of ancient civilizations that flourished in Peruvian territory before the arrival of the Spaniards.

-Visitors to the Inkariy Museum can explore eight pavilions, each dedicated to a specific culture, such as Caral, Chavín, Paracas, Moche, Nazca, Wari, Lambayeque, and, of course, Inca.
+Visitors to the Inkariy Museum in Cusco can explore eight pavilions, each dedicated to a specific culture, such as Caral, Chavín, Paracas, Moche, Nazca, Wari, Lambayeque, and, of course, Inca.
 These pavilions not only display authentic artifacts and high-quality reproductions but also use life-size dioramas and multimedia technology to vividly and immersively tell the stories of these civilizations.

 • Address: Carretera Vía Urubamba km 53, Calca, Cusco